10 steps to incorporating in Spain in 2023

 - If none of the proposed foreign shareholders and directors have a Spanish fiscal number (NIE), the same must be applied and secure before reservation of preferred company name with the Spanish Central Mercantile Registry;

-- Following capital injection and issuance of the certificate of deposit by the bank, Healy Consultants Group PLC attorneys draft and sign the company deed and articles of association before a Spanish Public Notary, who will draft and sign the memorandum of association (escritura);
+- Following capital injection and issuance of the certificate of deposit by the bank, Healy Consultants Group attorneys draft and sign the company deed and articles of association before a Spanish Public Notary, who will draft and sign the memorandum of association (escritura);

 - Thereafter a complete quality incorporation application is submitted to the Central Mercantile Registry through CIRCE, the one stop shop Government agency also used for tax and employer registrations;